 - Permitting mediation in cases of sexual assault and dating violence–creating an unregulated process that jeopardizes the safety and due process of both parties.

-- Remove schools’ ability to use discretion in screening evidence for relevance, giving respondents the opportunity to submit irrelevant information — such as sexual or mental health history — for the purpose of intimidating, harassing, or embarrassing a complainant or witness.
+- Removing schools’ ability to use discretion in screening evidence for relevance, giving respondents the opportunity to submit irrelevant information — such as mental health history — for the purpose of intimidating, harassing, or embarrassing a complainant or witness.